f5devcentral/f5-ssl-orchestrator-config-converter/README.md

 ## Introduction

 F5 SSL Orchestrator config converter is an early access, self-contained application, designed for the purpose of transitioning/converting SSL Orchestrator configurations from the BIG-IP platform to the next-generation BIG-IP environment.
-This application is distributed as a Docker image, allowing users to create the converted configuration on BIG-IP Next CM.
+This application is distributed as a Docker image, allowing users to create the converted configuration on BIG-IP Next Central Manager.

 Refer to product documentation for more details.